-Lliteracy and reading are the focus of Reading in a Foreign Language, a refereed international online journal published twice yearly and sponsored by NFLRC and the University of Hawai‘i College of Languages, Linguistics and Literature..
+Literacy and reading are the focus of Reading in a Foreign Language, a refereed international online journal published twice yearly and sponsored by NFLRC and the University of Hawai‘i Center for Language & Technology.

 View the current issue.